 This part of the story is simple: we need to lower our insulin levels to burn stored fat.
 But what if our insulin levels never really fall enough to signal that we should be burning through our stored fat?
-This is a similar scenario to the car with the clogged air filter – we can push the accelerator all we want but unless the oxygen (insulin) level is optimal, the engine (cells) cannot burn fuel (fat) efficiently.
-In the body, high insulin both impairs triglyceride breakdown in fat cells, and also inhibits fatty acids from entering into fatty acid oxidation in the mitochondria.
+This is a similar scenario to the car with the clogged air filter – we can push the accelerator all we want.
+Still, unless the oxygen (insulin) level is optimal, the engine (cells) cannot burn fuel (fat) efficiently.
+In the body, high insulin impairs triglyceride breakdown in fat cells and inhibits fatty acids from entering into fatty acid oxidation in the mitochondria.

 The Importance Of Understanding And Controlling Our Glucose Levels

-At Levels, we believe that a key to success is knowing exactly how your body responds to different foods.
+At Levels, we believe that knowing exactly how your body responds to different foods is the key to success.
 Fortunately, glucose levels tend to mirror insulin responses.
 If we know how much a food raises our blood glucose, then we have a more robust understanding of our body’s predicted exposure to insulin, and therefore gain a sense of whether our body is likely to be in a fat-storage or fat-burning mode.

-Reading this, you might think that we should just eat very few carbohydrates and stick to high fat foods in order to decrease insulin and lose fat and weight.
+Reading this, you might think that we should just eat very few carbohydrates and stick to high-fat foods to decrease insulin and lose fat and weight.
 This may be part of the puzzle, but it’s not the only piece.
-It’s important to remember that there are many complex carbohydrates and healthy protein sources that can help our bodies function optimally, and which may not generate significant glucose and insulin spikes.
+It’s important to remember that many complex carbohydrates and healthy protein sources can help our bodies function optimally and may not generate significant glucose and insulin spikes.

 The concept of the “glycemic index” — a ranking of foods based on how they affect blood glucose — is a standardized tool to help understand this process, but it can also be a blunt instrument.
 A few problems have become increasingly clear regarding standardized glycemic indices:

 - Lifestyle: Glucose levels might change based on factors such as stress and sleep quantity.
-For example, restricting sleep to 4 hours per night for 6 days has been shown to lead to higher glucose response to specific foods, and 40% lower rate of glucose clearance from the blood.
+For example, restricting sleep to 4 hours per night for 6 days has led to higher glucose response to specific foods and a 40% lower rate of glucose clearance from the blood.

-- Timing variability: The time of day that we eat can have a profound impact on glucose levels in the blood, with a high-glycemic and high calorie meal eaten in the evening causing a signiﬁcantly greater glucose and insulin response compared to the same meal consumed in the morning.
+- Timing variability: The time of day that we eat can have a profound impact on glucose levels in the blood, with a high-glycemic and high-calorie meal eaten in the evening, causing signiﬁcantly greater glucose and insulin response compared to the same meal consumed in the morning.

 - Food combinations: The composition of a meal and the order of foods consumed can cause glucose to change differently than if those foods were eaten in isolation (See Figure 3).

-Considering all these variables, how could someone possibly know how their day-to-day diet is affecting their glucose levels if they don’t have access to their glucose data?
+Considering all these variables, how could someone possibly know how their day-to-day diet affects their glucose levels if they don’t have access to their glucose data?
 The answer is simple: They can’t.

 Why 85% Of Diets Fail

-Unfortunately, long term success rates with weight loss are dismal: despite the alarming statistic that 70% of Americans are overweight or obese, and nearly 50% of Americans have tried to lose weight in the past 12 months, only 15-20% of people who successfully lose weight are able to keep it off.
-As stated by Ochner, et al, “this almost ubiquitous weight regain is witnessed in virtually every clinical weight loss trial, including those specifically aimed at improving weight loss maintenance.”
+Unfortunately, long term success rates with weight loss are dismal: despite the alarming statistic that 70% of Americans are overweight or obese, and nearly 50% of Americans have tried to lose weight in the past 12 months, only 15-20% of people who successfully lose weight can keep it off.
+As stated by Ochner et al., “this almost ubiquitous weight regain is witnessed in virtually every clinical weight-loss trial, including those specifically aimed at improving weight loss maintenance.”

 Why do conventional attempts at weight loss fail?
 Three things: metabolism, hormones, and the brain.
 The reality is that our bodies have evolved to help us survive and hold on to energy in the face of starvation through a variety of complex mechanisms.

-Simply eating less (ie, calorie deprivation) is a common approach to weight loss, but thwarts our efforts by reducing our resting metabolic rate.
-When the body senses an environment of food scarcity, it uses energy more efficiently and also reduces its use of stored energy.
+Simply eating less (i.e., calorie deprivation) is a common approach to weight loss but thwarts our efforts by reducing our resting metabolic rate.
+When the body senses an environment of food scarcity, it uses energy more efficiently and reduces its use of stored energy.
 This translates to fewer calories expended per day.

 The types of foods we eat after losing weight also seem to affect our ability to maintain weight loss.
 A study showed that people who adhere to low carbohydrate eating plans after weight loss burn ~200 kilocalories more per day than those on higher carbohydrate diets, and for those with the highest insulin secretion at baseline who subsequently adhere to a low carbohydrate diet, that difference widens to 400 kilocalories per day.

-The brain is also affected by dieting in ways that promote weight regain.
-When we are calorie deprived, we see increased activity in areas of the brain that lead to increased attention, reward, and motivation related to food.
+The brain is also affected by diet in ways that promote weight regain.
+When we are calorie deprived, we see increased brain activity that leads to increased attention, reward, and motivation related to food.
 In other words, calorie deprivation leads us to become hyper-focused on obtaining food.

 How Glucose Tracking Can Inform Our Weight Loss Efforts

 It all starts with glucose levels – if they’re elevated, insulin is generally released.
 Increased insulin levels lead to fat storage and weight gain.
-Over time, if glucose is consistently elevated due to diet, and insulin production is therefore constantly active, our cells can become “numb” to insulin, a process called insulin resistance.
+Over time, if glucose is consistently elevated due to diet and insulin production is constantly active, our cells can become “numb” to insulin, which is called insulin resistance.
 This means that we need more and more circulating insulin to get glucose into cells, leading to higher baseline levels of insulin.
 This process directly counters weight loss efforts.

-In obese individuals, high insulin levels also lead to impaired leptin signaling and “leptin resistance”, making it harder for us to feel full and more likely to continue consuming calories rather than burn stored fat for energy.
-On the other hand, decreased glucose levels lead to lower insulin levels, which can lead to weight loss and decreased fat mass.
+In obese individuals, high insulin levels also lead to impaired leptin signaling and “leptin resistance,” making it harder for us to feel full and more likely to continue consuming calories rather than burn stored fat for energy.
+On the other hand, decreased glucose levels lead to lower insulin levels, leading to weight loss and decreased fat mass.

-Real-time glucose measurements give us the power to understand how the foods we eat affect the level of glucose in our blood, and by rough proxy, our insulin levels.
-Unlike traditional dietary strategies like calorie counting — which have been shown time and again to be ineffective for sustained weight loss — glucose monitoring provides insight into the underlying physiological processes that lead to fat storage.
+Real-time glucose measurements give us the power to understand how the foods we eat affect glucose level in our blood, and by rough proxy, our insulin levels.
+Unlike traditional dietary strategies like calorie counting — which have been shown repeatedly to be ineffective for sustained weight loss — glucose monitoring provides insight into the underlying physiological processes that lead to fat storage.

 Closing Thoughts: Why Should We Even Care About Losing Weight?
 Spoiler, It’s Not Just About Looks.

-Being overweight is a risk factor for a host of problems: cardiovascular disease, cancer, diabetes, and premature mortality.
+Being overweight is a risk factor for many problems: cardiovascular disease, cancer, diabetes, and premature mortality.
 It can also exacerbate hypertension, arthritis, gallstones, high cholesterol, low back pain, bronchitis, and musculoskeletal problems.

-Excess fat also acts as a source of many signaling molecules in the body, and is even thought to be an “endocrine organ” in its own right.
-Fat can secrete hormones (like those associated with appetite, i.e. leptin), but also pro-inflammatory chemicals called adipocytokines, which are associated with insulin resistance.
-Visceral fat — the type that surrounds organs and is most dangerous in terms of risk for chronic disease — is also known to harbor a large quantity of immune cells called macrophages, which in turn leads to further production of pro-inflammatory chemicals.
+Excess fat also acts as a source of many signaling molecules in the body and is even thought to be an “endocrine organ” in its own right.
+Fat can secrete hormones (like those associated with appetite, i.e., leptin) and pro-inflammatory chemicals called adipocytokines, which are associated with insulin resistance.
+Visceral fat — the type that surrounds organs and is most dangerous in terms of risk for chronic disease — is also known to harbor many immune cells called macrophages, leading to further production of pro-inflammatory chemicals.